wulechuan/javascript-wulechuan-scoped-glob-watchers/ReadMe.md

 See the `gulpfile.js` included by this repository as an example.

-Below are the key snippet from the said `gulpfile.js`.
+Below is the key snippet from the said `gulpfile.js`.

 ```javascript
 const npmProjectRootPath = prosess.cwd();